trivago/gollum/README.md

 ### From source

 Installation from source requires the installation of the [Go toolchain](http://golang.org/).
+Gollum has [Godeps](https://github.com/tools/godep) support but this is considered optional.

 ```
 $ go get .
-$ go build .
+$ go build
 $ gollum --help
 ```

+You can use the supplied make file to trigger cross platform builds.
+Make will produce ready to deploy .tar.gz files with the corresponding platform builds.
+This does require a cross platform golang build.
+Valid make targets (besides all and clean) are:
+ * freebsd
+ * linux
+ * max
+ * pi
+ * win

 ## Usage

-The Delimiterst usage is to make a local profiler run with a predefined consiguration:
+To test gollum you can make a local profiler run with a predefined configuration:

 ```
-$ gollum -c gollum_profile.conf
+$ gollum -c gollum_profile.conf -ps -ll 3
 ```

-This configuration generates random messages (via *consumer.Profiler*) and write this to a file called *log_profile.log* with file rotation after 512MB per file (via *producer.File*).
+By default this test profiles the theoretic maximum throughput of 256 Byte messages.
+You can enable different producers to test the write performance of these producers, too.

 ## Configuration